 So many people love to try (or rely) on these automatic Facebook (or other) posting platforms.
 And sure, at face value they appear to help free up your time to do other things but what we are finding is that they are doing far more harm than good.

-Let us be clear though.
-Planning your content is crucial.
-We also believe as we shared in our post How to Create a Content Calendar for Network Marketers that having a calendar is key.
-But, none of this means you need to schedule it to run on auto pilot for 10, 20 or 30 days (some as many as 90 days – yikes!)
-We believe, there is a time and place for these approaches — however we promise that now is not one of them.
+I also believe as I shared in this post; How to Create a Content Calendar for Network Marketers that having a calendar is key.
+None of this means you need to schedule it to run on auto pilot for 10, 20 or 30 days (some as many as 90 days – yikes!)
+I believe, there is a time and place for these approaches — however I promise that now is not one of them.

 Relationship Marketing is a Two-Way Street

-Think back to a time that you commented on a brands Facebook page and received some automatic reply — you probably didn’t love it.
+Think back to a time that you commented on a brands page and received some automatic reply — you probably didn’t love it.
 Or, think of a time you were scrolling the newsfeed and saw a great post and then realized it also said ‘posted by Buffer’.
-Sorry Buffer — we think you offer a great service but torn between where it fits in the network marketing space.
-At least for, all the time.

 Consider this, you rock out the best Facebook Live ever!
 Engagement is through the roof, people are asking questions in the comments, shares are exploding and *poof* you are gone.
 Any predictions on what happens on your next Facebook Live?

 Probably not the same results as the last.

 Final Thoughts on Social Media Marketing Mistakes